-Senate leader: Any violent crackdown in Hong Kong would be 'completely unacceptable'
+U.S. Senate leader: Any violent crackdown in Hong Kong would be 'completely unacceptable'

 Hong Kong’s airport canceled all flights on Monday, blaming demonstrators for the disruptions.
 China said the anti-government protests that have roiled the city through two summer months had begun to show “sprouts of terrorism.”

-A spokesman for British Prime Minister Boris Johnson said on Monday that Britain was concerned about the latest violence in Hong Kong and called for calm from all sides.

-Reporting by David Brunnstrom; editing by Jonathan Oatis
+Reporting by David Brunnstrom; Additional reporting by Jeff Mason in Washington and Steve Holland in London; editing by Jonathan Oatis and Cynthia Osterman